-Strategies on digital transformations will ultimately need to be accelerated.
+Strategies on digital transformations will ultimately need to be accelerated in the smart cities evolution.
 It comes in as virtual communication increases due to the pandemic.
 There is no way this can go back even when the epidemic ends.
 More developments will have to be made on communication networks in preparation for any pandemic that may emerge in the future.
 The communication systems established will be enough to ensure people continue working while at the same time controlling any widespread with adverse outcomes.

 City curbing solutions